Egyptian Mau

 Egyptian Mau Care

+The Egyptian Mau’s coat is easily cared for with weekly combing to remove dead hair and distribute skin oils.
+A bath is rarely necessary.
 Brush the teeth to prevent periodontal disease.
 Daily dental hygiene is best, but weekly brushing is better than nothing.
 Trim the nails every couple of weeks.
 Wipe the corners of the eyes with a soft, damp cloth to remove any discharge.
 Use a separate area of the cloth for each eye so you don’t run the risk of spreading any infection.

-Check the ears weekly.
-If they look dirty, wipe them out with a cotton ball or soft damp cloth moistened with a 50-50 mixture of cider vinegar and warm water.
-Avoid using cotton swabs, which can damage the interior of the ear.
+Keep the litter box spotlessly clean.
+Cats are very particular about bathroom hygiene, and a dirty box may cause them to start using other places in the house instead.
 It’s a good idea to keep an Egyptian Mau as an indoor-only cat to protect him from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
 Keeping him indoors also protects local birds and wildlife from this avid hunter.
 Egyptian Maus who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it.

 Egyptian Mau Coat Color And Grooming

 The Mau’s most striking characteristic is his spotted coat in silver, bronze or smoke (pale silver fur tipped in black), closely followed by his large gooseberry-green eyes.
 He is a medium-size cat with a muscular body and a slightly rounded wedge-shaped head topped with medium-size to large ears.

 With hind legs slightly longer than the front legs, he gives the appearance of standing on tiptoe on his small, dainty feet.
 A medium-long tail is thick at the base, tapering slightly at the end.
 The medium-length coat has a silky, fine texture in the smoke coloration and a dense, resilient texture in the silver and bronze colors.
 The body is covered randomly with distinct spots that can be small or large, and round, oblong or other shapes.

 The forehead bears an M shape, the cheeks are adorned with “mascara” lines, and the tail is banded, ending with a dark tip.
 On the pale belly are dark spots that resemble “vest buttons.”
 In addition to the silver, bronze and smoke colors, Maus can come in solid black, blue silver, blue spotted (a dilute version of bronze), blue smoke and solid blue, but these colors are not permitted in the show ring.
 These cats of a different color make fine pets, however, sharing all the other characteristics of the Mau.

 Children And Other Pets

 The active and playful Mau is a perfect choice for families with children and cat-friendly dogs.
 He will play fetch as well as any retriever, learns tricks easily and loves the attention he receives from children who treat him politely and with respect.
 He’s smart enough to get out of the way of toddlers but loves school-age children because they are a match for his energy level and curiosity.
-Nothing scares him, certainly not dogs, and he will happily make friends with them if they don’t give him any trouble.
-He is a skilled hunter, however, and pet birds or other small animals are probably not safe in his presence.
-Always introduce any pets, even other cats, slowly and in a controlled setting.

 Statistics